 Future Accounting Requirements.
-In December 2007, the FASB revised Statement No. 141 (FAS 141R), "Business Combinations," which establishes principles and requirements for how the acquirer in a business combination (i) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed and any noncontrolling interest in the acquiree, (ii) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase and (iii) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
-FAS 141R will be effective for the Company's fiscal 2010 beginning September 28, 2009.
-The Company is in the process of determining the effects, if any, the adoption of FAS 141R will have on its consolidated financial statements.
+In December 2007, the FASB revised the authoritative guidance for business combinations, which establishes principles and requirements for how the acquirer in a business combination (i) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed and any noncontrolling interest in the acquiree, (ii) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase and (iii) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
+The guidance will be effective for the Company's fiscal 2010 beginning September 28, 2009.
+The Company is in the process of determining the effects, if any, the adoption of the guidance will have on its consolidated financial statements.

-FASB Statement No. 157 (FAS 157), "Fair Value Measurements," issued in September 2006 defines fair value, establishes a framework for measuring fair value and expands disclosures about assets and liabilities measured at fair value in the financial statements.
-In February 2008, the FASB issued FASB Staff Position 157-2 (FSP 157-2) which allows the delay of the effective date of FAS 157 for one year for all nonfinancial assets and liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-The Company adopted FAS 157 for financial assets and liabilities effective September 29, 2008 but elected a partial deferral under the provision of FSP 157-2 related to nonfinancial assets and liabilities that are measured at fair value on a nonrecurring basis, including goodwill, wireless licenses, other intangible and long-lived assets, guarantees and asset retirement obligations.
-The Company is in the process of determining the effects, if any, FAS 157's application to such nonfinancial assets and liabilities will have on its consolidated financial statements.
+The FASB issued authoritative guidance for fair value measurements in September 2006, which defines fair value, establishes a framework for measuring fair value and expands disclosures about assets and liabilities measured at fair value in the financial statements.
+In February 2008, the FASB issued authoritative guidance, which allows for the delay of the effective date of the authoritative guidance for fair value measurements for one year for all nonfinancial assets and liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+The Company adopted the provisions of the guidance for financial assets and liabilities effective September 29, 2008 but elected a partial deferral under the provisions related to nonfinancial assets and liabilities that are measured at fair value on a nonrecurring basis, including goodwill, wireless licenses, other intangible and long-lived assets, guarantees and asset retirement obligations.
+The Company is in the process of determining the effects, if any, of the guidance's application to such nonfinancial assets and liabilities will have on its consolidated financial statements.